Therapeutic Massage for Parkinson’s Disease Patients

 - muscle soreness and joint stiffness

-In addition to the physical symptoms, there are a whole hosts of emotional issues that can arise from having to deal with a long term illness.
+In addition to the physical symptoms, there are a whole host of emotional issues that can arise from having to deal with a long term illness.
 These can include:

 Research supports massage therapy as a useful intervention for several of the symptoms associated with Parkinson’s Disease.